-A business is considered a diverse supplier to The Hartford if it’s certified by one of these organizations: National Minority Supplier Development Council, National Gay & Lesbian Chamber of Commerce, U.S. Small Business Administration (including disadvantaged businesses), U.S. Department of Veterans Affairs, Women’s Business Enterprise National Council or your state or municipal government.
+A business is considered a diverse supplier to The Hartford if it’s certified by one of these organizations: National Minority Supplier Development Council, National Gay & Lesbian Chamber of Commerce, U.S. Small Business Administration (including disadvantaged businesses), U.S. Department of Veterans Affairs, Women’s Business Enterprise National Council, Service Disabled Veterans Business Association or your state or municipal government.
 These organizations provide a direct link between corporate America and diverse suppliers.

 What to Expect by Registering

 Registering as a diverse supplier does not constitute approval of your business as a supplier or obligate The Hartford to solicit a quotation or include your business in requests for proposals.
 Registering allows The Hartford to learn about the capabilities of your business and confirm your qualifications as a diverse supplier.

 The Hartford supports Tier II supplier diversity spending, which includes subcontractors providing goods or services to Tier I or primary suppliers of The Hartford.
 Tier II also includes indirect spending, such as prorated contracted spending with diverse suppliers based on supplier sales or a percentage of a supplier's total revenue.

 For more information, please contact the director of supplier diversity.

 The Hartford is a proud corporate member of the following:

 - Greater New England Minority Supplier Development Council